How to Clean and Care for Wood Cutting Boards

-2. Apply a food safe mineral oil or coconut oil.
+2. Apply a food safe mineral oil.
 How often you should oil you board depends on how frequently it is used.
 For boards that are used daily, we suggest a monthly application of oil.
 Boards and utensils that are used less frequently can be oiled 2-3 times a year.
 Do not use cooking oils such as vegetable oil or olive oil as these can turn rancid and cause bad odors.
 Rustic Artistry recommends this food safe mineral oil, which is made in the USA from pure USP grade white mineral oil that is enriched with vitamin E for added shelf stability and wood absorption.

 Apply a few tablespoons of oil to the board (less for wood utensils) and wipe all over with a paper towel or clean soft cloth.
 It’s best to err on the side of too much oil than too little, as the board will absorb as much as it needs.
 Stand the board on end to allow air to circulate.
 Allow the oil to absorb overnight.
-Most likely it will be completely absorbed by morning, but if any oil remains on the surface just wipe it off with a clean cloth.
-There is no need to wash the board before using after the oil treatment.
+Most likely it will be completely absorbed by morning, but if any oil remains on the surface just wipe it off with a paper towel or clean cloth.
+There is no need to wash the board after the oil treatment.

 2. It’s a good idea to occasionally deep condition you board with a board wax.
 This will provide long-lasting protections and give your board a lovely sheen.
 Boos Butcher Block Board Cream is made from unbleached beeswax and food grade mineral oil.
 Apply the cream directly to the cutting board or wood utensil with a paper towel or soft cloth and rub into the grain.
 Allow to penetrate a few hours, or preferably, overnight.
 Buff off any excess wax from the wood.

 To eliminate garlic, onion, fish, or other smells from you cutting board, try these methods: